grafana/mimir/docs/configuration/config-file-reference.md

 # -querier.max-fetched-series-per-query limit instead.
 # CLI flag: -ingester.max-series-per-query
 [max_series_per_query: <int> | default = 100000]

-# The maximum number of samples that a query can return.
-This limit only applies
-# when using chunks storage with -querier.ingester-streaming=false.
-# CLI flag: -ingester.max-samples-per-query
-[max_samples_per_query: <int> | default = 1000000]

 # The maximum number of active series per user, per ingester.
 0 to disable.
 # CLI flag: -ingester.max-series-per-user